ohler55/oj/README.md

 ## <a name="release">Release Notes</a>

+### Release 2.0.6

+ - Worked around an undocumented feature in linux when using make that misreports the stack limits.

 ### Release 2.0.5

  - DateTimes are now output the same in compat mode for both 1.8.7 and 1.9.3 even though they are implemented differently in each Ruby.